 Noxapater is a tiny town located in the state of Mississippi.
 With a population of 377 people and just one neighborhood, Noxapater is the 236th largest community in Mississippi.

-Noxapater is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+When you are in Noxapater, you'll notice that it is more blue-collar than most other communities in America.
+37.27% of Noxapater’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, Noxapater is a town of professionals, service providers, and construction workers and builders.
-There are especially a lot of people living in Noxapater who work in teaching (20.47%), law enforcement and fire fighting (15.81%), and sales jobs (7.91%).
+There are especially a lot of people living in Noxapater who work in teaching (16.36%), law enforcement and fire fighting (15.91%), and office and administrative support (5.45%).

-Noxapater is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+As is often the case in a small town, Noxapater doesn't have a public transportation system that people use for their commute.

-The rate of college-level education in Noxapater is quite a bit lower than the national average among all cities of 21.84%: just 11.20% of people here over 25 have a bachelor's degree or an advanced degree.
+The percentage of people in Noxapater with college degrees is quite a bit lower than the national average for cities and towns of 21.84%: just 10.55% of people over 25 have a bachelor's degree or advanced degree.

-The per capita income in Noxapater in 2022 was $22,354, which is middle income relative to Mississippi, and low income relative to the rest of the US.
-This equates to an annual income of $89,416 for a family of four.
+The per capita income in Noxapater in 2022 was $23,578, which is middle income relative to Mississippi, and low income relative to the rest of the US.
+This equates to an annual income of $94,312 for a family of four.
+However, Noxapater contains both very wealthy and poor people as well.

 Noxapater is an extremely ethnically-diverse town.
 The people who call Noxapater home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Noxapater residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Noxapater include English, Irish, French, Dutch, and German.
+The greatest number of Noxapater residents report their race to be Black or African-American, followed by White.
+Important ancestries of people in Noxapater include Irish, English, German, French, and Dutch.

 The most common language spoken in Noxapater is English.
-Other important languages spoken here include Italian and Vietnamese.
+Other important languages spoken here include Italian and African languages.

 This neighborhood has wide open spaces, few people, and lots of space to stretch out.
 If you like locations that fit that description, you may like this neighborhood.
 Based on NeighborhoodScout's exclusive analysis, with only 27 people per square mile living here, this neighborhood is less crowded than 93.3% of America.

-Did you know that the neighborhood has more Lithuanian and Native American ancestry people living in it than nearly any neighborhood in America?
+Did you know that the neighborhood has more Native American ancestry people living in it than nearly any neighborhood in America?
 It's true!
-In fact, 1.1% of this neighborhood's residents have Lithuanian ancestry and 2.1% have Native American ancestry.
+In fact, 4.7% of this neighborhood's residents have Native American ancestry.

 is also pretty special linguistically.
 Significantly, 1.3% of its residents five years old and above primarily speak Native American languages at home.
 While this may seem like a small percentage, it is higher than 98.2% of the neighborhoods in America.